 John Brigham – CEO

-John Brigham has worked at the Washington Odd Fellows Home for the past twenty-eight years.
+John Brigham has worked at the Washington Odd Fellows Home for the past thirty years.
 Prior to his move to Washington, he held administrative positions at several long term care facilities in Ohio.
 John is committed to the nonprofit model of long term care.
 He believes that by taking the profit motive out of the industry, the residents are much better served.
 He is also committed to creating an atmosphere at the Odd Fellows Home where employees are happy and enjoy their work.

 John holds a BA in Philosophy from Wittenberg University, and an MHA with a concentration in gerontology, from Xavier University.
 John lives in Walla Walla with his wife, Heidi, and their two children.
 In his spare time, John plays horn with several orchestras in Washington and Oregon.
 He enjoys road and mountain biking, rock climbing, and squash.